pentandra/lifepreserver/items/static/blog/open-business-open-booth/index.md

    in another part of the conference center or while you are staffing your local society's booth on the other side of the exhibit hall.)

-2. We set up a time for you on our schedule of Open Booth Chats. (<span class="sic">Ooo</span>, I just made up that name for what to call these, I think I like it!)
+2. We set up a time for you on our schedule of Open Booth Chats. ([Ooo]{.sic}, I just made up that name for what to call these, I think I like it!)

 3. We get the word out about your topic and the time of your Open Booth Chat in one of three ways.
 You just let me know which one you prefer and we go with that.

      1. You tell those people you specifically want to have join in your discussion about your topic and time and invite them to come.
 Your Open Booth Chat will be listed on our website, but we will not actively advertise it.
 Essentially, we just stay out of the way, so that you have the people that YOU want there.

      2. We list your Chat on our site, and then we go let all of our genealogy friends know about it, with a broad and open invitation to anyone that wants to come.
 This may lead to interesting numbers in either direction.
 If you have a tiny group, then Chris and I will actually pull up a chair ourselves and join in too!
 (You might not think that deserves an exclamation point mark, but trust me, I would be excited to join in like that.)
 The opposite issue could also arise.
 If your group outgrows our five chairs, we will have a couple of folding chairs for back-up.
 And then there is always the option for standing room right?

      3. You invite who you would like and we throw out a broad invitation as well.
 You know, we sort of combine efforts.

 4. At the conference, you come to our booth a couple minutes before your scheduled time so we can say hi and meet you face to face in case we have